Imburse-Payments/imburse-payments.github.io/pages/getting-started/rewards-catalog.md

 ---
 layout: default
 title: Getting Started
-toc: getting_started
+toc: getting-started-rewards-catalog
-body_color: body-green
+body_color: body-primary
-section_name: Guides
+section_name: Getting Started
-last_updated: April 20, 2019
+last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
-nextsection_url: /pages/guides/getting-started/authentication
-nextsection_label: Authentication
 ---
-# What is the Rewards Catalog?
+# Rewards Catalog
-The Rewards Catalog is a searchable catalog of the gift cards and rewards offered by all Imburses' reward partners - in one place.
+The Rewards Catalog is a searchable catalog of the rewards, gift cards, and rewards offered by all Imburses' reward partners - in one place.

-The API has calls that allow you to view the items in the rewards catalog, along with the details you will need for ordering items and displaying item information.
+The API has calls that allow you to view the items in the Rewards Catalog, along with the details you will need for ordering items and displaying item information.

 #### What information does the catalog contain?
 Below is a summary of the key data that an individual reward item from the catalog contains: